-United will also be required to deliver to the Loan Trustee in connection with the delivery of the Appraisals a certificate of United with a calculation demonstrating whether or not with respect to the Spares Collateral Group, the Tier I Aircraft Collateral Group or the Tier II Aircraft Collateral Group, the ratio (expressed as a percentage (the "LTV Ratio")) of (a) the Debt Balance with respect to such Collateral Group, after giving effect to all principal payments made in respect of the Equipment Notes on or prior to such date (reduced by the amount of any Cure Cash Collateral then allocated to such Collateral Group) to (b) the Aggregate Appraised Value of such Collateral Group as of such date is greater than the applicable Maximum LTV Threshold (if greater, a "Collateral Trigger Event" shall be deemed to have occurred).
+United will also be required to deliver to the Loan Trustee in connection with the delivery of the Appraisals a certificate of United with a calculation demonstrating whether or not with respect to the Spares Collateral Group, the Tier I Aircraft Collateral Group or the Tier II Aircraft Collateral Group, the ratio (expressed as a percentage (the "LTV Ratio")) of (a) the Debt Balance with respect to such Collateral Group, after giving effect to all principal payments made in respect of the Equipment Note on or prior to such date (reduced by the amount of any Cure Cash Collateral then allocated to such Collateral Group) to (b) the Aggregate Appraised Value of such Collateral Group as of such date is greater than the applicable Maximum LTV Threshold (if greater, a "Collateral Trigger Event" shall be deemed to have occurred).
 For purposes of any determination of the LTV Ratio (and existence of a Collateral Trigger Event) as of any date of determination, the amount of any Cure Cash Collateral shall be allocated (without duplication) by United in its sole discretion to one or more Collateral Groups.

-"Maximum LTV Threshold" means, (i) with respect to the Spares Collateral, (a) 75% from the initial issuance date of the Class A Certificates (the "Class A Issuance Date") to, but excluding the fifth anniversary of the Class A Issuance Date and (b) 65% thereafter, (ii) with respect to Tier I Aircraft Collateral (a) 65% from the Class A Issuance Date to, but excluding the third anniversary thereof, (b) 55% from the third anniversary of the Class A Issuance Date to, but excluding the firth anniversary of the Class A Issuance Date to, but excluding the first anniversary of the Class A Issuance Date to, but excluding the first anniversary thereof, (b) 60% from the first anniversary of the Class A Issuance Date to, but excluding the second anniversary thereof, (c) 55% from the second anniversary of the Class A Issuance Date to, but excluding the second anniversary thereof, (c) 55% from the second anniversary of the Class A Issuance Date and (d) 40% thereafter.
+"Maximum LTV Threshold" means, (i) with respect to the Spares Collateral, (a) 75% from the Issuance Date to, but excluding the fifth anniversary of the Issuance Date and (b) 65% thereafter, (ii) with respect to Tier I Aircraft Collateral (a) 65% from the Issuance Date to, but excluding the third anniversary thereof, (b) 55% from the third anniversary of the Issuance Date to, but excluding the fourth anniversary of the Issuance Date and (d) 30% thereafter and (iii) with respect to Tier II Aircraft Collateral, (a) 65% from the Issuance Date to, but excluding the first anniversary thereof, (b) 60% from the first anniversary of the Issuance Date to, but excluding the second anniversary thereof, (c) 55% from the second anniversary of the Issuance Date to, but excluding the third anniversary of the Issuance Date and (d) 40% thereafter.